ctm/executor/README.md

 Sound does not currently work.
 There are also known problems with 16 and 32 bpp mode.

+On startup, Executor prints several warnings about unexpected sizes of structures.
+I currently believe that these structures are not part of the ABI for Mac applications, and changes in these sizes is thus harmless.
+This needs double-checking, though.

 What's been done
 ================